microsoft/VSSDK-Extensibility-Samples/CodeLensOopSample/README.md

 **Requirements**

-The example requires Visual Studio 2017 15.8 Preview 3 and above versions, Community SKU and above.
+The example requires Visual Studio 2019 16.1 and above versions, Community SKU and above.

 **Getting Started**